kaan0/RpiSound/README.md

 # RpiSound (Draft)

 **RpiSound** is a lightweight audio playback library intended for embedded Linux systems, with a focus on Raspberry Pi and USB sound cards.
-The library is designed to support asynchronous WAV playback with low-latency audio output.
+The library is designed to support asynchronous PCM playback with low-latency audio output.

 > 🚧 **This project is under active development and not yet production-ready.**